Shubhamchoubey15/Shubhamchoubey15/README.md

 📫 How to reach me: shubhamchoubey151999@gmail.com

-🔗 Connect with me on LinkedIn:  https://www.linkedin.com/in/shubham-choubey-2291a2216/
+🔗 Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/shubham-choubey-2291a2216/)

+🚀 **Freelancing Projects:**
+- **[Servix Website](https://servix.in)**: A comprehensive platform for managing various services.
+-  Also check out the Android app(https://play.google.com/store/apps/details?id=com.user.servixhome&pcampaignid=web_share).
+- **[Study Sky](https://studysky.in)**: An educational solution focusing on user-friendly interfaces and efficient management tools.

 😄 Pronouns: He/Him

 ⚡ Fun fact: I enjoy working on projects that combine technology and creativity to solve real-world problems.

+---